utshomax/postman-docs/src/pages/docs/live-insights/live-insights-troubleshoot.md

     url: "https://www.postman.com/product/live-insights/"
 ---

 As you work with the Live Collections Agent (LCA), you may encounter errors and receive error messages.
-The LCA diagnostics are still in alpha, so if anything is confusing please don’t hesitate to get in touch and ask us questions.
+The LCA diagnostics are still in alpha, so if anything is confusing please don’t hesitate to get in touch and ask the Live Insights team any questions.

 The LCA displays errors and provides diagnostics so that you can act on them: